LevinShao/Game/Portfolio.md

 #### **Fairness and Representation:**
 The game should avoid bias or stereotypes by ensuring that the characters, enemies, and story elements are diverse and respectful of different genders, races, and cultures.
 #### **Mental and Emotional Well-Being:**
 The game should balance challenge with reward and offer difficulty settings to ensure that players do not feel excessively frustrated.
-The game should also avoid excessive violence or disturbing content to ensure that the game does not negatively affect the mental or emotional well-being of the players.
+The game should also avoid excessive violent or disturbing content to ensure that the game does not negatively affect the mental or emotional well-being of the players.
 #### **Cultural Sensitivities:**
 The game should avoid using any symbols, themes, or language that could be deemed inappropriate or offensive in various cultural contexts.
-The game should be free from any culturally specific content that might alienate or harm players from different backgrounds.
+The game should be free from any culturally specific content that might offend players from different backgrounds.

 ## **Section 2: Researching and Planning**
 ### **Exploration of Existing Ideas**